mcgregol/HockeyTV/README.md

 # HockeyTV

-~Illegally~ download game video directly from HockeyTV for free
+Download full game video from HockeyTV for free